Pentellated 8-simplexes: Coordinates

 The Cartesian coordinates of the vertices of the bipentellated 8-simplex can be most simply positioned in 9-space as permutations of (0,0,1,1,1,1,1,2,2).
 This construction is based on facets of the bipentellated 9-orthoplex.

 Images

 Related polytopes

-This polytope is one of 135 uniform 8-polytopes with A8 symmetry.
+Pentellated 8-simplex and dipentellated 8-simplex are two polytopes selected from 135 uniform 8-polytopes with A8 symmetry.